Model-Adaptive Approach to Dynamic Discrete Choice Models with Large State Spaces: Numerical Experiments

-Our method opens the door to use of Bayesian MCMC estimators.
-To simulate 10,000 MCMC steps, Tables \ref{tab:performance_solution_algorithms} and \ref{table: Estimates of Dynamic Parameters} suggest that our method would require around 7 days while SA and exact solution would require around 11 and 18 days, respectively.\footnote{At each MCMC step, the value function obtained from the previous MCMC step is used as the initial guess for the current dynamic programming problem, thereby reducing the computational time to approximately one minute per iteration.}
+Our method opens the door to the use of Bayesian MCMC estimators.
+To simulate 10,000 MCMC steps, \Cref{table: Estimates of Dynamic Parameters} shows that PI+MA requires between 1.6 and 3.3 days depending on household size.\footnote{At each MCMC step, the value function obtained from the previous MCMC step is used as the initial guess for the current dynamic programming problem, thereby reducing the computational time.}

 An alternative estimator to the Bayesian MCMC estimator is the IJC approach.
-However, the performance of the one-step value iteration suggests that the IJC approach may not be the most suitable estimator for this problem.
-While the IJC cost-per-iteration is about 0.33 minutes\footnote{Note that each MCMC step in the IJC approach requires two iterations to update the value function and consumption function of both the current and candidate parameters.} (compared with 1 minute for our approach), in \Cref{tab:performance_solution_algorithms}, the IJC algorithm requires more than 1600 iterations to converge even when the true parameters are known.
+However, the performance of the one-step VFI suggests that the IJC approach may not be the most suitable estimator for this problem.
+In \Cref{tab:performance_solution_algorithms}, the one-step VFI approach requires more than 1600 iterations to converge even when the true parameters are known.
 Consequently, due to the extremely large number of iterations required, we expect the total computational time using the IJC approach would be substantially higher than our proposed approach.